shafayabid/goally_assignment/README.md

 # Android-Assignment
-Base structure for andorid assignment to access the android skill for senior and junior developers
+Base structure for android assignment to access the android skill for senior and junior developers